wesleyalvvs/wesleyalvvs/README.md

-- Hi, I’m @wesleyalvvs
-- I’m interested in Artificial inteligence, machine learning and data science.
+I am Wesley.
+I am an undergrad computer engineering student at UFPB (Brasil).
-- I’m currently learning about data science using Python.
+I’m currently learning more about data science and Artficial inteligence.